Robust certification of arbitrary outcome quantum measurements from temporal correlations: Temporal Inequality with optimal quantum violation

-It should be mentioned that although the structure of the inequality (\ref{temp}) is somewhat similar to the structure of the SATWAP Bell inequality involving measurements with arbitrary number of outcomes \cite{SATWAP}, these two inequalities are conceptually different.
-The SATWAP inequality consists of correlation functions between measurement outcomes of two spatially separated systems \cite{SATWAP}.
-On the other hand, the inequality (\ref{temp}) proposed here contains correlation functions pertaining to a single system on which different measurements are performed sequentially.
-Moreover, the structure of the SATWAP inequality and that of the above temporal inequality (\ref{temp}) are not exactly the same.
-Note further, that although the above inequality (\ref{temp}) is expressed in the Fourier transformed space, it can also be expressed as a linear function of $p(a_i,a_j|A_i,A_j)$ with real coefficients and always takes real values as shown in the Appendix \ref{app2}.
+It should be mentioned that although the structure of the inequalities (\ref{temp}) is somewhat similar to the structure of the SATWAP Bell inequalities involving measurements with arbitrary number of outcomes \cite{SATWAP}, these two sets of inequalities are conceptually different.
+The SATWAP inequalities consist of correlation functions between measurement outcomes of two spatially separated systems \cite{SATWAP}.
+On the other hand, the inequalities (\ref{temp}) proposed here contain correlation functions pertaining to a single system on which different measurements are performed sequentially.
+Moreover, the above temporal inequalities (\ref{temp}) have twice more terms than the number of terms appearing in SATWAP inequalities.
+Note further that although the above inequalities (\ref{temp}) are expressed in the Fourier transformed space, these can also be expressed as linear functions of $p(a_i,a_j|A_i,A_j)$ with real coefficients and always take real values as shown in the Appendix \ref{app2}.

-Up to now, the details of the temporal inequality (\ref{temp}) are discussed for an arbitrary preparation $\rho^{(\mathcal{P})}$.
-The following discussions will be applicable when Assumption \ref{ass1} is considered, i.e., when $\rho^{(\mathcal{P})} = \mathbbm{1}/D$.
+Up to now, the details of the Fourier transformed expectation values and the temporal inequalities (\ref{temp}) are discussed for an arbitrary preparation $\rho^{(\mathcal{P})}$.
+The following discussions will be applicable when Assumptions \ref{ass1}-\ref{ass2} are considered.

+Before proceeding, let us point out that the optimal quantum violations of the temporal inequalities (\ref{temp}) under Assumptions \ref{ass1}-\ref{ass2} and condition (\ref{lemma1e}) are relevant for the certification scheme presented here.